 Drag and drop the blue arrow from OLE DB Source to Slowly Changing Dimension Transformation to connect the data.

 STEP 5: Double-click the Slowly Changing Dimension transform to open the editor.
 Once you click on it, It will open Slowly Changing Dimension Wizard.
-The first page is welcome page, and If you don’t want to see this page again, please tick the checkbox “Do not show this page again”.
+The first page is the welcome page, and If you don’t want to see this page again, please tick the checkbox “Do not show this page again”.
 For now, click Next

-Table or View: This option is useful to select the Data Warehouse Dimension table or View on which you want to perform slowly changing operation.
+Table or View: This option is useful to select the Data Warehouse Dimension table or View on which you want to perform a slowly changing operation.
 Here we are selecting the DimCustomer table.

 - Input Columns: Columns that are coming from the OLE DB Source Or column that you want to insert or update.